Database Connection Optionslink

 Restart-Service ssh-agent; Restart-Service sshd

-You can also connect Fivetran to your database via a Reverse SSH Tunnel if you are unable to provide direct port access to your instance.
-Reverse SSH tunneling allows you to securely connect to a device located behind a firewall or NAT (Network Address Translation) from a remote location.
+You can connect Fivetran to your database using a reverse SSH tunnel if you are unable to provide direct port access to your instance.
+Reverse SSH tunneling allows you to securely connect to a device located behind a firewall or NAT (Network Address Translation) remotely.
 With this method, the remote machine initiates the connection to the local machine, enabling remote access to services on the local machine.

-To set up a reverse SSH tunnel to connect to Fivetran, contact Fivetran's Technical Sales team and provide the following:
+To set up a reverse SSH tunnel to connect to Fivetran, contact Fivetran Support and provide the following:

 - The name of the Fivetran destination(s) where you want your reverse SSH tunnel to be set up